reichlab/variant-nowcast-hub/target-data/README.md

 | clade | string | [Nextstrain clade](https://nextstrain.org/blog/2021-01-06-updated-SARS-CoV-2-clade-naming) that corresponds to the observation |
 | observation | integer | the observed total of sequences for a location, target_date, and Nextstrain clade |

+## Data Anomolies and Changes
+Occasionally, there are changes or anomalies in the data collection process; this section contains a record of these events for future use.
+### Data Changes
+The data collection process was updated the week of April 16, 2025 to retain more sequences.
+This means that data after than week will be different from the data before that week.
+[This thread](https://github.com/reichlab/cladetime/issues/113) has more details on the exact changes made.
+### Data Anomolies
+On the week of May 14, 2025, there was a bug upstream in the data collection process that resulted in less data being available than usual; see [this thread](https://github.com/nextstrain/ncov-ingest/pull/501) for more details.
 ## Acknowledgments

 The United States SARS-CoV-2 Variant Nowcast Hub uses Genbank-based genome sequences